Your Corporation Tax Deadline for a 31 March 2026 Year End

 What If Your Year End Is Not 31 March?

 The principle is always the same.
-Count forward 9 months from the last day of the accounting period.
-That is your Companies House and CT600 filing deadline.
+Count forward 9 months from the last day of the accounting period for the Companies House accounts deadline.
 Add one day for the corporation tax payment.
+Count forward 12 months for the CT600 return filing deadline.

 Many directors prefer a 31 March year end because it aligns with the tax year.
 It makes personal tax planning simpler, especially if you are drawing dividends and salary from the company.
 But there is no legal requirement to use 31 March.
 You can choose any year end when you incorporate, and you can change it later with HMRC's permission.